-The State of California requires each County mental health system to have a "Cultural Competence" plan.
-The criterion and questions (in bold) are those previously set forth by the State.
-This is an update to earlier plans developed by Santa Cruz County Behavioral Health.
-Santa Cruz County has adopted the term "Culturally and Linguistically Appropriate Services", or CLAS.
+The State of California requires each County mental health system to have a "Cultural Competence Plan.
+This is an annual Cultural Competence Plan Requirement (CCPR) update and is an update to earlier plans developed by Santa Cruz County Behavioral Health Services and shall focus on the eight criterions of the State's proposed CCPR.

-Santa Cruz County Behavioral Health developed a Cultural Awareness Mission Statement which demonstrates the values of our division.
+Santa Cruz County Behavioral Health Services developed a Cultural Awareness Mission Statement which demonstrates the values of our division.
 It states:

-Our goal of Santa Cruz County Behavioral Health is to support our consumers, youth, and family members with culturally appropriate resources, encouragement, tools and skills so they may achieve the quality of life they desire.
+Our goal of Santa Cruz County Behavioral Health Services is to support our consumers, youth, and family members with culturally appropriate resources, encouragement, tools and skills so they may achieve the quality of life they desire.